xrtlab/RecolorCloud/README.md

 This simply acts as a look-up table for which colors are drawn from in a formatted style.
 The current style is:

 `label r g b enabled-flag`

+- label: Any representative name used in LabelCloud for a bounding box
+- r g b: The RGB values in ints for the colors used to recolor the points in the bounding box if semantically recoloring
+- enabled-flag: This label will be used during recoloring or deletion operations

 The enabled flag allows the user to set a specified label to effect the point cloud.
 The flag has different effects depending on the editing mode selected.
 These options are detailed below: